isaac-mason/arancini/packages/arancini/README.md

 }
 ```

-Systems can be registered with a priority, which determines the order in which they are updated.
-Systems execute in order of priority, then by the order in which they were added to the world.
+Systems can be registered with a priority which determines the order in which they are updated.
+The order systems run is determined by priority, then by the order systems were added to the world.

 ```ts
 const priority = 10